Skip to main content

 Supporting soil and landscape health at Tumulla

 There are delicate soils across many areas of the farm.
-Anthony has worked with an agronomist to conduct soil tests several times, and he is learning more about how he can monitor his soils through the Riverina Drought Resilient Soils and Landscapes project.
+Anthony has worked with an agronomist to conduct several soil tests and he is learning more about how he can monitor his soils through the Riverina Drought Resilient Soils and Landscapes project.
 He describes the property as having ‘varied soil types with some heavy, red country and some lighter pipeclay,’ with differences between soil types in terms of their water retention, acidity, salinity and erosion.

-As Anthony notes, the heavier red country is ‘a lot more susceptible to cracking up, especially when it’s dry … but in the wetter years, it definitely holds a lot more water, and has got a lot better retention.’
+As Anthony notes, the heavier red country is ‘a lot more susceptible to cracking up, especially when it’s dry … but in the wetter years, it definitely holds a lot more water, and has got a lot better retention’.
 In other paddocks across Tumulla, ‘the water will just lay on that.’
-During the last couple of years when there has been much more water in the landscape, Anthony has noticed how these soils ‘lose their structure pretty easily.’
-One of their blocks has quite a serious erosion issue, ‘washing away easily.’
+During the last couple of years when there has been much more water in the landscape, Anthony has noticed how these soils ‘lose their structure pretty easily’.
+One of their blocks has quite a serious erosion issue, ‘washing away easily’.

 Anthony is interested to learn what he can do to improve soil health by implementing new grazing management, growing different pastures and adjusting rest periods.
 In recent years, the Nicholls have been planting trees, gullies and ‘establishing pastures’ to help to hold up the soil and prevent erosion.